AriFordsham/GHCWiki/proposal/native-cpp.md

   Fragile semantics, as the "traditional mode" in `cpp` GHC relies on is not well-specified, and therefore implementations disagree in subtle but annoying ways
   Consider all the Clang-issues GHC experienced when Apple switched from the GCC toolchain to the Clang toolchain Packages using `-XCPP` only tested with one system-`cpp` variant may not work with another system-`cpp` which either means more testing-cost and/or support-costs
+  Clang cpp does not support stringize and string concatenation in traditional mode (see ticket [\#12516](https://gitlab.haskell.org//ghc/ghc/issues/12516))
   As system-`cpp` is designed to handle mostly C-code, it conflicts with Haskell's tokenization/syntax, specifically:
   Haskell-multi-line string literals can't be used anymore with `-XCPP` (c.f. [ SO Question](http://stackoverflow.com/questions/2549167/cpp-extension-and-multiline-literals-in-haskell) and/or [\#10230](https://gitlab.haskell.org//ghc/ghc/issues/10230))
   Haddock comments get mangled as system-`cpp` isn't aware of Haskell comments